Discipleship

 Partner with God in His Mission

-God’s mission is to restore broken relationships and to reconcile all people to himself.
+God’s mission is to restore broken relationships and to reconcile all people to Himself.
 One of the most amazing things about following Him is that He invites us to join Him on that mission!
 We do this when we engage in local and global missions, serve in volunteer ministries, and give generously of our time and resources.

 We are also called to engage in evangelism and organic outreach.
 What we mean by this is actively watching for the opportunities and people that God has put in your life and seeking to introduce people in your life to Jesus.
 This usually happens best through relationships, and we encourage you to intentionally look for opportunities to share the Gospel with those God has put in your life.
 This might be your neighbor, a friend from a book club, or parents from your child’s sports team.
 Through the relationships we already have, we have opportunities to share the Gospel with those around us.